-Welcome to the International Relations Data Site, created and maintained by Paul Hensel of the Department of Political Science at Florida State University.
+Welcome to the International Relations Data Site, created and maintained by Paul Hensel of the Department of Political Science at the University of North Texas.
 This site includes seven pages of links to on-line data resources for the serious international relations scholar, as well as the introduction page that you are currently reading.
 These pages are meant to include the most useful data sources on processes of international conflict and cooperation, as well as data covering international economic, environmental, political, and social data and data on similar topics for the United States.

 The best way to use this data site is to go to the appropriate page for the type of data that you need, using the following index.
 It is worth noting that some of the resources included on one page may also include variables that are relevant to the other pages; for example, many of the economic development resources included in the economic data page include social and environmental variables as well as strictly economic variables.
 The bold headings in this index represent separate pages on this site; users may click on these headings to start at the top of the page in question, or if desired may click on the subheadings listed below to go directly to the most relevant portion of the page.